SNAG is pleased to announce that the 2018 Lifetime Achievement Award recipient is Sharon Church.

 – Myra Mimlitsch-Gray

-Church will be given her award at the opening of SNAG’s 2018 MADE conference in Portland, Oregon on Thursday, May 24.
-Please join us in congratulating her.
+Church was given her award at the opening of SNAG’s 2018 conference in Portland, Oregon.